Single Electrons from Heavy Flavor Decays in p+p Collisions at sqrt(s) = 200 GeV

 The invariant cross section of electrons from heavy flavor decays was determined by subtracting a {\it cocktail} of contributions from other sources from the inclusive data.
 The most important background is the $\pi^0$ Dalitz decay which was calculated with a hadron decay generator using a parameterization of measured $\pi^0$~\cite{phenix_pi0pp} and $\pi^\pm$~\cite{phenix_pichargepp} spectra as input.
 The spectral shapes of other light hadrons $h$ were obtained from the pion spectra by $m_T$ scaling.
 Within this approach the ratios $h/\pi^0$ are constant at high $p_T$ and for the relative normalization we used: $\eta/\pi^0 = 0.45 \pm 0.10$~\cite{phenix_ppg051}, $\rho/\pi^0 = 1.0 \pm 0.3$, $\omega/\pi^0 = 1.0 \pm 0.3$, $\eta'/\pi^0 = 0.25 \pm 0.08$, and $\phi/\pi^0 = 0.40 \pm 0.12$.
 Only the $\eta$ contribution is of any practical relevance.
-Another major electron source is the conversion of photons, mainly from $\pi^0 \rightarrow \gamma\gamma$ decays, in material in the acceptance.
+Another major electron source is the conversion of photons, mainly from $\pi^0 \rightarrow \gamma\gamma$ decays, in material within the acceptance.
 The spectra of electrons from conversions and Dalitz decays are very similar.
-In a GEANT simulation of $\pi^0$ decays, the ratio of electrons from conversions to electrons from Dalitz decays was determined as $0.73 \pm 0.07$, essentially $p_T$ independent.
+In a GEANT simulation of $\pi^0$ decays, the ratio of electrons from conversions to electrons from Dalitz decays was determined to be $0.73 \pm 0.07$, essentially $p_T$ independent.
 Contributions from photon conversions from other sources were taken into account as well.
 In addition, electrons from kaon decays ($K_{e3}$), determined in a GEANT simulation based on measured kaon spectra~\cite{phenix_pichargepp}, and electrons from external as well as internal conversions of direct photons~\cite{vogelsang,phenix_directgammapp} were considered in the cocktail.
-All background sources are compared with the inclusive data in the upper panel of Fig.~\ref{fig:PPG037_Fig1} with the relative contributions shown in the lower panel.
+All background sources are compared with the inclusive data in Fig.~\ref{fig:PPG037_Fig1}(a) with the relative contributions shown in Fig.~\ref{fig:PPG037_Fig1}(b).
 The total systematic uncertainty of the cocktail is about 12\%, essentially $p_T$ independent.
 This uncertainty is dominated by the systematic error of the pion parameterization ($\approx 10$\%).
 Other systematic uncertainties, mainly the $\eta/\pi^0$ normalization and, at high $p_T$, the contribution from direct radiation, are much smaller.